jdplumst/advent-of-code-2024/README.md

 ### Running Tests

-To run all tests for all days and parts, run the following in the terminal:
+To run all tests for all days and parts, add in test .txt files to each day's directory then run the following in the terminal:

 ```
 go test ./... -v